by John Eastcott, who facilitates the Work That Reconnects. Eastcott thanks Joanna Macy and everyone who has contributed to the healing our world.

 If everything is unraveling and unfolding as it is meant to, then the great challenge for us appears to be to discover and align with a larger, collective purpose, so that we may somehow redeem ourselves at this time of our apparent demise and understand our destiny, perhaps for the first time.

 Healing, indeed, may be less about recovery and survival, and more about opening in our love for life and coming to wholeness.
-I believe, with Guy McPherson and Carolyn Baker, that we are all in hospice now, but our present circumstances do not prevent healing from happening — in fact, it may make it more likely.
+I believe, with Guy McPherson, that we are all in hospice now, but our present circumstances do not prevent healing from happening — in fact, it may make it more likely.
 At this time, there is greater potential for conflicts to resolve and well-being to be established, even if this occurs just before death.
 When we no longer deny what is self-evident, we can be more willing to face the truth of our inner experience, we may explore more seriously our connection to the reality in which we find ourselves embedded, and we can access the power that flows through us.

 We are not really separate from life, or from any other living thing, and this realization can help us awaken to the mystery and enliven us to proceed with greater purpose in mind.
 And accepting that there is nothing essentially wrong with what is happening can liberate us to open to the movement of loving, divine intelligence, flowing through us and everything.